Ty Tabor: Other bands

 Tabor has also been a member of several other bands.
 He played guitar and sang in Platypus featuring Rod Morgenstein (previously of the Dixie Dregs and Winger) on drums, John Myung (of Dream Theater) on bass, and keyboardist Derek Sherinian (of Planet X and formerly Dream Theater).
 They released two albums.

 The same group minus Derek Sherinian continued on as The Jelly Jam and currently have four full-length albums to their credit.

-Ty played guitar solos on 2 tracks, Ode To Pain and Goodbye 25, with Dallas/Houston friends, Mind Body Soul, on their self-titled 4 song EP in 1998, which Ty also mixed and mastered.
+Ty played guitar solos on two tracks, Ode To Pain and Goodbye 25, with Dallas/Houston friends, Mind Body Soul, on their self-titled 4-song EP in 1998, which Ty also mixed and mastered.

 Tabor was also involved with the band Jughead featuring two-time David Lee Roth band member Gregg Bissonette (drums), Derek Sherinian (keyboards), and Matt Bissonette (lead vocals, bass).
 Jughead's self-titled LP was released in 2002 on InsideOut Music.

 Tabor has guest appearances on several albums including two different Carmine Appice Guitar Zeus albums, Loudness drummer Munetaka Higuchi's Free World album, and Gregg Bissonette's self-titled solo record.

 He also played electric guitar and bass on King's X bandmate Jerry Gaskill's solo album Come Somewhere.

 He currently has an ambient / electronica style project with Wally Farkas called Xenuphobe.
 They have 2 albums that were released through Molken Music.

-Tabor also sang one of the human roles on Ayreon's recent release, 01011001.
+Tabor also sang one of the human roles on Ayreon's release, 01011001.
 He played the character "Ty" in the first interlude, Connect the Dots.

-Tabor, along with King's X bandmate Doug Pinnick and former Galactic Cowboys members Wally Farkas and Alan Doss, have a new band called The Jibbs who have a single song available for download to benefit relief efforts in the aftermath of Hurricane Ike.
+Tabor, along with King's X bandmate Doug Pinnick and former Galactic Cowboys members Wally Farkas and Alan Doss, have a band called The Jibbs who have a single song available for download to benefit relief efforts in the aftermath of Hurricane Ike.

-Equipment

-Early in his career with King's X, Tabor's guitar sound was considered one of the most sought-after in rock.
-He played an unusual model of Fender Stratocaster called the "Elite", a short-lived guitar with an on-board active mid-boost circuit that was only in production in the U.S.A. in 1983 and 1984.
-The remainder of his gear was more of a mystery; he would switch the logos on his amplifiers to keep his tone a secret.
-He later abandoned this clandestine approach, and revealed in an interview in the May 1996 issue of Guitar Player magazine that he had used a solid-state Gibson Lab Series L5 amplifier along with the Strat Elite guitar to record the first four King's X albums.
-By the time of the interview, however, he had changed his equipment completely, the main pieces of his gear being a rack-mounted Mesa/Boogie Dual Rectifier and the preamp of his Elite Stratocaster that was converted into a rack-mounted preamp (this allowed him to emulate the sound of his Elite Stratocaster, regardless of what guitar he used), which was his setup during the Dogman era, and would continue into the 1990s and early 2000s.